How to Determine Salvage Value If You Want to Keep Your Totaled Vehicle After an Auto Crash

 - Use alternative methods to determine ACV.
 If you believe the insurance company’s ACV is too low in comparison to your calculations, you may want to research recent sales of comparable vehicles in the Atlanta area on the Internet and confirm that the vehicles actually sold for these prices.
 It is a good idea to get three estimates.
 Another option is to ask a car dealership or repair shop that you believe is qualified to give you an estimate of the Actual Cash Value of your vehicle.
 However, you may need to transport your car to the facility.

 - Determine the salvage value calculation.
 Every insurance company will use its own formula for calculating the salvage value of a vehicle.
 It is generally based on the costs of disposing of the vehicle and past auction values for salvaged vehicles.
 This amount is subtracted from the ACV to determine how much you are paid.
 Using the example above of a vehicle with an ACV of $13,000, 10 percent would be $1,300.
 This amount and your deductible would be subtracted from the ACV to arrive at the amount you should receive if you keep your totaled vehicle.

-Unlike other law firms, Brauns Law understands the importance of property damage claims to our clients and handles negotiating the settlement of these claims.
+Unlike other law firms, Brauns Law, PC understands the importance of property damage claims to our clients and handles negotiating the settlement of these claims.
 If you have questions about your property damage claim or need assistance obtaining compensation from a negligent driver who caused your crash, call our office today to schedule a free consultation to learn how we can help you.